Patricia Witherspoon Research Award

 - All research must be overseen by a faculty member.

-- Expectations by the Institute: The recipient will be expected to write a summary of their research for publication by the Institute by September 15, 2014.
-Please contact Chuck Courtney, Assistant Director for Administration at 471-7208 with questions.
+- Expectations by the Institute: The recipient will be expected to write a summary of their research for publication for the Institute.
+Please contact Chuck Courtney, Associate Director, Administration at 512-471-7208 with questions.